Money may not buy love, but fighting about it will bankrupt your relationship – Michelle Singletary

 Money can be a touchy subject in many relationships.
 In fact, in 2016 the Independent quoted the relationship charity, Relate’s findings, as money being the top reason that UK couples got divorced.

-I think that myself and DJ have quite a unique take on money in our relationship, but that may be partly due to our circumstances when we first got together.
+I think that myself and Darren have quite a unique take on money in our relationship, but that may be partly due to our circumstances when we first got together.
 When we first started dating I was only 15 and I was still at school.
 Therefore, I did not have any of my own money, apart from a few pounds from a paper round!
-Whereas DJ was working full time, so had an income and some savings.
+Whereas Darren was working full time, so had an income and some savings.

 We decided to start a family when I was still very young so I never got a job, as I was a stay at home mum.
 We made the decision that whatever money we had, no matter who was earning what, it would all belong to both of us.
 Therefore we make joint decisions on everything that we spend.